 Graduate course enrolment must follow a student's Program of Study.
-It is mandatory that all courses be selected in consultation with the Chief Advisor.
+It is mandatory that all courses be selected in consultation with the Associate Chair (graduate).
 Appropriate approval MUST be in place prior to any modification in the Proposed Program of Study.
 Any course appearing in the academic record that is not listed in the Proposed Program of Study, will be automatically deleted from the academic record.

 Non-Engineering or Non-MME Engineering Degree